humanswitch/consentcookie/README.md

 #### ConsentCookie.registerPlugin

-To add addition functionality to ConsentCookie, you can register a plugin a each unique connection.
+To add addition functionality to ConsentCookie, you can register a plugin for each unique connection.

+### Plugins

 ## Build your own ConsentCookie